oalfonso-o/mkdocs/docs/posts/python_async.md

 4
 ```

 Did you see?
 We are returning always the value of `i` which is defined by the `range` but we are also sending arbitrary numbers that change the behaviour of the generator.
-This is now a coroutine!
+This is a really powerful feature of generators that is used to create coroutines.

-### Replace the concurrent example with coroutines
+### Replace the concurrent example with a generator

-Let's replace our initial example of the `Task` and our event loop where we do concurrent sleeps, but now with coroutines:
+Let's replace our initial example of the `Task` and our event loop where we do concurrent sleeps, but now with a generator:

 ``` python
 >>> import time